anthonymelchor/CICD-lambda-serverless/README.md

 ![6](https://github.com/anthonymelchor/CICD-lambda-serverless/assets/48603061/8a354367-c143-4bb8-a61b-9058c074436a)

 ### Creating Pipeline

+In this step, we will create a pipeline that packages our code from the GitHub repository and generates a Lambda function along with a corresponding role.

 1. Navigate to the CodePipeline service in the AWS console and create a new pipeline:

 ![7](https://github.com/anthonymelchor/CICD-lambda-serverless/assets/48603061/4859b15e-d3e7-4045-8c61-89311cac16d6)